Non-Video Game Examples:

-In The Wheel of Time, Shaidar Haran is a recurring villain in the later half of the series of unknown but tremendous powers.
+- In The Wheel of Time, Shaidar Haran is a recurring villain in the later half of the series of unknown but tremendous powers.
 Many fans anticipated a showdown between him and Rand at some point.
 But when Rand arrives at Shayol Ghul in the last book, he finds Haran already dead.
 It turns out that Haran was less a person in his own right and more a vessel for the Dark One's will, and at this point the Dark One's prison had been weakened enough that such a tool was no longer necessary, and Haran was discarded.
 Furthermore, Word of God indicates that Shaidar Haran's ability to harm those not sworn to the Dark One was always extremely limited, to the point that he might not even be able to physically touch those not so sworn, and therefore a physical confrontation with him was never really in the cards anyway.

-In The Dark Tower, Roland and his ka-tet never get the final confrontation with The Dragon and King's Big Bad Flagg (Roland meets him at the end of the first book, and they have a brief encounter with him in the beginning of the fourth book).
+- In The Dark Tower, Roland and his ka-tet never get the final confrontation with The Dragon and King's Big Bad Flagg (Roland meets him at the end of the first book, and they have a brief encounter with him in the beginning of the fourth book).
 He's killed off by Roland/Crimson King's son Morded in the seventh book.
-Additionally, Roland doesn't really physicall interact with the Crimson King at the end either, he's erased out of existence by Patrick.
+Additionally, Roland doesn't really physically interact with the Crimson King at the end either, he's erased out of existence by Patrick.

 Live Action TV